pie/terms/terms.md

 ##0.
 What on earth are we talking about?##

-* ‘The Contract’ means your Support Contract or Development Proposal, and any further documentation directly referenced from within your Support Contract or Development Proposal.
+* ‘The Contract’ means your Ongoing Support Contract or Development Proposal, and any further documentation directly referenced within it.
 * ‘The Agreement’ refers to these conditions read in conjunction with the Contract.
 * ‘The Client’ means the individual or business named in the Contract.
 * ‘The Project’ means work described by the Contract and governed by the Agreement.

 ##1.
 Before we start working##

-Prices stated are valid for 30 days from the date of the Contract.
+Prices stated in the Contract are valid for 30 days from the date of issue.

-Terms will not be deemed accepted until Pie Web Limited receive the Specification signed by the Client.
+Terms will not be deemed accepted until Pie Web Limited receive the Contract signed by the Client.
 Pie Web Limited reserve the right to withdraw the terms prior to acceptance by the Client.

 All services provided by Pie Web Limited to the Client in relation to delivery of the Project shall be governed by these Conditions.
 If there is any conflict between these Conditions and any other agreement made between Pie Web Limited and the Client, these Conditions shall prevail.

 ##2.
-Project Development##
+Delivery of the Project##

 Subject to payment of the Fees and the provision of any required content by the Client, Pie Web Limited agrees to undertake delivery of the Project using reasonable endeavours and in accordance with the other provisions of this Agreement.
-Pie Web Limited reserve the right to assign subcontractors to complete part or the whole of the work described by the Contract.
+Pie Web Limited reserve the right to assign subcontractors to complete part or the whole of the Project.

 Pie Web Limited shall notify the Client when the Project or any agreed component is available for approval or acceptance testing.
-The Client shall advise Pie Web Limited of any errors in that version of the Project within the timeframe specified in the Contract.
+The Client shall advise Pie Web Limited of any errors in that version of the Project or component within the timeframe specified in the Contract.
 Pie Web Limited will use reasonable endeavours to correct such errors.

-If the Client does not notify Pie Web Limited of any errors within the timeframe specified in the Contract, the Project or component will be deemed to have been completed to a satisfactory standard and payment will be due in accordance with section 5 of these conditions.
+If the Client does not notify Pie Web Limited of any errors within the timeframe specified in the Contract, the Project or component will be deemed to have been completed to a satisfactory standard `and payment will be due in accordance with section 5 of these conditions`.

+Throughout delivery of the Project, time shall not be of the essence, except where it is expressly stated to apply.

 ##3.
 Amendments##